 As a Biography

 I share my life in this book.
 Moments spent under a maple tree, at the beach with my son, snapshots from my life and much more.
 This isn’t a western or normal Biography.
 I share more of my life than you will realize, yet I do so to help teach about life.
 My goal is to help you discover Tao directly within how you experience your stories in living.
 Tao is never defined by words; it’s embraced by how you live.
-The goal isn’t to reflect about the past nor accomplishments; instead, I’m sharing my experiences to help teach about spirit.
+The goal isn’t to reflect on the past nor accomplishments; instead, I’m sharing my experiences to help teach about spirit.

 In the larger sense, these teachings are to free a person.
 Midlife is a time of life where we wake up to come into our power.
 Personal freedom could be discovered sitting under a tree or even flying under the moon.